Yemen's Houthis arrest protesters in Sanaa

-ADEN, Yemen (Reuters) - Yemen’s Houthi group said they arrested a number of people in Sanaa on Saturday, following demonstrations called to protest against economic hardship.
+ADEN, Yemen (Reuters) - Yemen’s Houthi group arrested a number of people in Sanaa on Saturday, following demonstrations over economic hardship.

 Sanaa residents told Reuters dozens were arrested, including 16 female students.